Executive Director/Vice President,

 Internal Audit Department, London

-Studied: Business Economics and Finance
+Business Economics and Finance

-I am currently an associate in Internal Audit, which is a department of the firm that provides an independent assessment of the firm’s control framework.
+I am currently a vice president in Internal Audit, which is a department of the firm that provides an independent assessment of the firm’s control framework.
 We audit across all divisions and business areas within the firm.
 For example, we verify that business is conducted in accordance with the firm’s policies and procedures and that appropriate supervisory controls are in place.
 Internal Audit is part of the firm’s overall risk management infrastructure and our role requires us to be knowledgeable about Goldman Sachs business controls, act with integrity and gain the trust of our stakeholders.

 I joined the firm nearly four years ago straight from university.
 I attended Loughborough University and studied Business Economics and Finance.
 During the summer between my second and final year in university I did an internship with Goldman Sachs in Internal Audit.
 I chose to work in Internal Audit because I wanted to broaden my knowledge of the Financial Services Industry and I felt that interning here would give me a broad view of the firm, allowing me to develop my knowledge across an eclectic mix of business areas and products and it really did.